eoandersson/astra/README.md

-# Project Management Tool
+# Sling Project Management

-**Future Project Name** is a project management tool.
-A user is supposed to be able to log in and create new projects.
-Each project can have one or multiple members and contains several steps.
-The user will also have a dashboard for their own profile where they can see their own progress.
+**Sling** is a project management tool where users can define projects as well as tasks which allow users to track their progress.
+Projects can also be shared with several memebers, allowing for collaborative project management across teams.

+Sling is built on an underlying microservices architecture.
 For technical speficiations, see the [Built With](#built-with) section.

 ## Getting Started